Mathieu Flamini

-Mathieu Pierre Flamini (born 7 March 1984) is a French former professional footballer and environmental entrepreneur.
-A midfielder, he has played for French side Marseille, English sides Arsenal and Crystal Palace, Italian side Milan and Spanish side Getafe.
-At international level, he has been capped by the France national team on three occasions.
+Mathieu Pierre Flamini (born 7 March 1984) is a French entrepreneur and former professional footballer.
+A midfielder, he played for French side Marseille, English sides Arsenal and Crystal Palace, Italian side Milan and Spanish side Getafe.
+At international level, he was capped by the France national team on three occasions.

 Flamini is a co-founder of GF Biochemicals, the first company in the world able to mass-produce levulinic acid.

 Club career

 Marseille

 Born in Marseille, Flamini was a youth team player for his local professional club Marseille.
 He made his debut for the senior team on 20 December 2003 in the 1–0 victory over Toulouse.
 He impressed the team as a hardworking midfield player and played 14 times for the club.
 However, it was his performances in Marseille’s UEFA Cup campaign that brought him to the attention of the football world, including the 2–0 semi-final victory over Newcastle United.
 He then started in the Final in Gothenburg, a match Spanish club Valencia won 2–0.
 Due to his age, however, Marseille was later unable to offer him a long-term professional contract.